DeepFellow DOCS

 You can install your own custom models.
 Installed model must adhere to at least one of the criteria below:

-- Any docker image -- use custom service.
+8. Any reranking model -- use rerank service.

 Read Using Custom Models guide to check the details.